inambioinfo/chipseq-installer/README.txt

 > svn co svn://uk-cri-lbio01/pipelines/chipseq/trunk/chipseq-build

 --------------------------------------------------------------------------------
--- 2. Before you start...
+-- 2. Before you start... edit your python executable
 --------------------------------------------------------------------------------

-- edit chipseq-build/env.bashrc
-modify CHIPSEQ_ROOT=/home/pajon01/chipseq-test/
-to represent the root of your project so one level above this one where this README is.

 - edit chipseq-build/scripts/setup.sh
 modify PYTHON_PATH=/home/mib-cri/software/python2.7/bin
 to point to your own installation of python.

 --------------------------------------------------------------------------------
--- Then the real installation...
+-- Then start the real installation...
 --------------------------------------------------------------------------------

-- from $CHIPSEQ_ROOT, run
+- run
 > chipseq-build/scripts/setup.sh

 and follow the instructions